What To Expect After Your DUI Arrest

 DUI Arrest

 A DUI arrest is a costly and life-altering event.
 The fact that other people are at serious risk of harm or death by drunk drivers is the reason DUI laws are becoming increasingly strict, even for first offenders.
-Every DUI case is different by virtue of the state and court system where your case is handled.
+Every DUI case is different by the state and court system where your case is handled.
 The stressful part is not knowing the outcome, given that a DUI can carry serious penalties.
 Know your rights and prepare for issues you will face throughout the legal process.

 First Court Appearance